dogokit/dogokit-akita/README.md

 🐶Dogokit Akita is a highly opiniated full stack application development kit, with ecosystem from JavaScript, TypeScript, Node.js, Bun, etc. That also can be a versatile reference for building robust web-based applications, scaling from zero to millions of users.

-- Primary frontend web with Vite, React, Remix/Next.js, Tailwind CSS, shadcn/ui.
+- Primary frontend web with Vite, React, Tailwind CSS.
 - Optional backend API with GraphQL or REST API.
 - Interchangeable ORM with Prisma+ZenStack or Drizzle.

 ## Benefits

 1. Build website or web app quickly with pre-built modules.
-2. Leverage React on Remix/Next.js with Tailwind CSS & shadcn UI.
-3. Manage database migrations, auth & RBAC, single source of truth with Prisma & ZenStack.
-4. Optionaly scale API complexity with GraphQL/REST/tRPC.
+2. Optionally scale API complexity with GraphQL/REST/tRPC.
-5. Customize architecture flexibly, with the defaults should not use any 3rd party services.
+3. Customize architecture flexibly, with the defaults should not use any 3rd party services.
-6. Deploy anywhere from a single VPS to any cloud provider, no vendor lock-in.
+4. Deploy anywhere from a single VPS to any cloud provider, no vendor lock-in.
-7. Demonstrate the JavaScript developer experience ecosystem capability, as alternative to existing one like RedwoodJS, and the others such as PHP with Laravel, Ruby with Rails, Python with Django, etc.
+5. Demonstrate the JavaScript developer experience ecosystem capability, as alternative to existing one like RedwoodJS, and the others such as PHP with Laravel, Ruby with Rails, Python with Django, etc.

 ## Tech Stack